riadjoseph/royal-giraffe/src/pages/about.md

     section_id: promotion_section
     title: Get a fresh perspective
     subtitle: >-
-      Search Engine Optimization (SEO) can lift your growth in a sustainable manner.
+      Search Engine Optimization (SEO) will lift your business in a sustainable manner.
+Have you asked for your complimentary audit yet?
     image: images/time-to-have-a-talk.jpg
     cta:
       title: Let's talk